How To Organize Home & Family

-Our Tips will help you Organize Your Busy Week.
-As a busy Mom and Grandma who works full time from home I have developed a simple strategy to keep my week from going bust.
+As a busy Mom and Grandma who works full time from home I have developed a simple strategy to organize my home and family with less stress.

-Maybe you have heard this before, If you fail to plan then you plan to fail.
+Maybe you have heard this before, If you fail to plan then your plan will fail.
 It is worth repeating.
 This nugget applies to life in general.
 These are the tips I have been using for years and they will help you to organize your busy week also.

 You should be receiving emails from Coaches and Teachers in addition to having printed the Academic Calendar from your child or children’s school district.
 It’s a must to include other people’s appointments and activities in your plan if at all possible.